The Sunday Sauce (9 Recipes!)

 8. Sausage Ragu ~ is a thick, meaty ragu made with crumbled Italian sausages, San Marzano tomatoes, onions, garlic, olive oil, and fresh basil.
 Served with pappardelle semolina pasta, this dish is fabulous!

-1. What kind of meats to cook in the sauce?
+1. What kind of meat can we use to cook in the sauce?
 You can cook and sear several types of meat and add them to your tomato sauce while it’s simmering.
 These will create the best-tasting flavors while thickening the sauce.
 Here are the most popular options:

 2. What is the difference between Marinara Sauce and Sunday Sauce?
 There is no meat in our mom’s quick marinara sauce.
 Plus, marinara sauce is not simmered as long as the other Sunday sauces or ragu.
 It will not have the rich, thick consistency of the Sunday sauces.